clj-commons/etaoin/README.md

 ## Connection to remote webdriver

-To connect to a driver already running on a local or remote host, you must specify the ip and port.
+To connect to a driver already running on a local or remote host, you must specify the `:host` parameter which might be either a hostname (localhost, some.remote.host.net) or an IP address (127.0.0.1, 183.102.156.31) and the `:port`.
 If the port is not specified, the default port is set.

 Example: